DGretta/Music/modular/mutable_plaits_guide.md

 ---

 **Bottom Line:** Plaits isn't just an oscillator - it's a **complete synthesis education** in one module.
 Every model teaches you something new about how different synthesis methods create sound and music.
-As the **central synthesis engine of Phase 2 ecosystems**, it transforms organic breathing, controlled chaos, sophisticated pattern generation, and mathematical processing into unified musical expression under your creative direction.
+As the **central synthesis engine of Advanced ecosystems**, it transforms organic breathing, controlled chaos, sophisticated pattern generation, and mathematical processing into unified musical expression under your creative direction.

 ---